 As with any “One Of” designs, many compromises were made to utilize parts and space available.
 Component ratings, wire gauge, transformer design, safety factors etc were driven by space and junk-box part realities.
 Since my application included the availability of a large 12 volt battery for primary power, I was able to keep it simple at the expense of some efficiency.

 To improve efficiency I could have used base drive windings for the receiver HV oscillator transistors rather than the simple resistor drive shown.
-I could have also designed a more efficient 6.3 VAC source for the transmitter filaments rather than the big wire-wound dropping resistors shown.
+I could have also designed a more efficient 6.3 VDC source for the transmitter filaments rather than the big wire-wound DC dropping resistors shown.
 Magnetics also determined the oscillation frequency which is 8-9 kc, basically outside my (current!) hearing range.
 Reducing that frequency would have resulted in somewhat improved efficiency but that would have required better filtering.
 A tradeoff.

 The supply runs fairly cool so that little re-purposed CPU fan is really unnecessary but I included it for a future upgrade to include a transmitter B+ supply for the GRC-9 set.
 Then additional cooling might be needed.
 We’ll see.